 Step 2: Create a list of people you want to connect with

-In the beginning, this task isn’t so much about creating a list that you’re going to use.
+In the beginning, this task isn’t so much about creating a list that you’re actually going to use.
 It’s more to create a list of the sort of people you want to connect with.

-Step 3: Deep dive into your connections
+Step 3: Deep Dive into Your Connections

 Do they post often about a particular subject or ask specific questions?
 What sorts of articles do they already share from third parties?

 Don’t forget, you should also look for emotional cues too in their language.
 Mirroring is one of the oldest conversation hacks in the book and it works just as well online!

-Step 4: Stay active to establish your brand
+Step 4: Stay Active to Establish Your Brand

 Sales nowadays is more about building relationships and providing value outside of the transactional arena, which is why social selling is so powerful.

-Use your LinkedIn profile at least twice a day to establish yourself as an expert, not just in your products or services but in your role as a whole.
+Use your LinkedIn profile at least twice a day to establish yourself as an expert, not just in your products or services, but in your role as a whole.